deNBI/cloud-user-docs/wiki/Tutorials/ObjectStorage/index.md

 #### Configuration of S3 clients

-Using the ''s3cmd'' command line utility, this section demonstrates how to access the BCF S3 object storage.
+Using the ''s3cmd'' command line utility, this section demonstrates how to access the S3 object storage.
 The setup should be similar for other tools, libraries or applications.